 The most effective bait, however, that you can use is a mixture of bread crumbs and corn.
-Tomatoes are also perfect baits for grass carps.
+Tomatoes are also perfect baits for grass carp.
 These things are very convenient, and you can find them easily.

-If you use corn, I suggest that you use canned ones than field corn.
-If you use field corn, you will need to wait for it to ferment after you spend extra time for immersing it in water.
+If you use corn, I suggest that you use canned ones rather than field corn.
+If you use field corn, you will need to wait for it to ferment after you spend extra time immersing it in water.

-The Step By Step Procedure
+The Step-By-Step Procedure

 Step 1: Select The Best Location

 These fish can multiply fast, so some farmers also need to manage their population.
-It is very important to ask permission from fish farmers or landowners if you are interested in catching grass carps.
+It is very important to ask permission from fish farmers or landowners if you are interested in catching grass carp.